 - The accident occurred in whole or in part because of the driver’s intoxication.

 If all these elements are not established, ICBC will not prove this defense.
 So, for example, if an intoxicated driver is in no way at fault for an accident, the passenger cannot be found contributorily negligent.

 In cases where ICBC does prove this defense, the range of deduction is usually around 25%-40%.
 This broader range reflects the varied circumstances in which this defense may arise.

 There are other frequent situations where the contributory negligence defense is raised, such as failure to use a properly adjusted headrest, or failure to wear a helmet or protective clothing (applicable to bicyclists/motorcyclists).
 In all cases, the burden is on ICBC to prove the defense.

 If you have an ICBC injury claim and a contributory negligence defense may be raised, you need to get an experienced personal injury lawyer on your side.
 These defenses can be quite complex and, if proven, will have a significant impact on your award of damages.
 We are very familiar with all the contributory negligence defenses and have successfully opposed these defenses in countless cases for our clients.
-We will be very happy to help you as well.
+Call us for a complementary consultation.